trevisanj/PFANT/fortran/README.md

 gfortran -o nulbad nulbad.f90 pfantlib.o
 ```

-### Using CodeBlocks Fortran IDE
+## 1.3 Using CodeBlocks Fortran

-CodeBlocks Fortran (CBFortran) is an open-source integrated development environment (IDE) that was successfully used to compile the code and generate makefiles.
-For more information on CBFortran, please refer to [...](#S4)
+CodeBlocks Fortran (CBFortran) is an option for those who like to work with integrated development environments.
+In addition, CBFortran was used to create the make files in this directory.
+For more information, please refer to the [Appendix](#S4).

-## Coding style
+# 2 Coding style

 This sections contains several guidelines to keep the source code consistent and
 well documented.

-@todo how-to "How to convert user into a code developer"

-@todo how to create a new executable

-@todo how to insert new command-line option

-@todo reading either from main file or command-line option for all variables

-### Format
+## Fortran file format

-Now using the "modern" .f90-.f95 file format (instead of .f "punchcard").
+Now using the 1990+ .f90 file format (instead of .f "punchcard").

-#### Indentation
+## Indentation

-- 2-space indentation for all IF, DO, SUBROUTINE etc. structures.
+- 2-space indentation for all `IF`, `DO`, `SUBROUTINE` etc. structures.

 - Continuation lines: suggestion: continue with a 1-space indentation from the
   beginning line, i.e.: